What is the thyroid gland and how does it work?

 A low TSH with a low FT4 may be a result of a failure of the pituitary gland (secondary hypothyroidism caused by hypopituitarism) or a response to a significant non-thyroid illness

-This is only used in testing for hyperthyroidism or assessing its severity.
+This is usually only used in testing for hyperthyroidism or assessing its severity.

 Other more specialised tests are thyroglobulin (Tg) (used in monitoring people who have been treated for differentiated thyroid cancer) and calcitonin (used in monitoring people with medullary thyroid cancer).